 Born William Orville Frizzell on March 21, 1928, the future Lefty was born in Corsicana, Texas and raised in El Dorado, Arkansas.
 At a formidable age, he discovered his parents' Jimmie Rodgers records.
 By his teenage years, his own case of the "Travelin' Blues" took hold.
 Young Lefty sharpened his skills by performing on regional radio stations, in talent shows and at honky tonks across the Southwest.

 "Hank and Lefty Raised My Country Soul"

 Both sides of his debut single, "If You've Got The Money (I've Got The Time)" and "I Love You a Thousand Ways," topped the charts that same year.
-The former got inducted into the Grammy Hall of Fame in 1999.
+The former, based off a poem Frizzell wrote for his wife while in jail, got inducted into the Grammy Hall of Fame in 1999.
 A year later, number one hits "I Want to be With You Always" and "Always Late (With Your Kisses)" made him the closest thing to competition Hank Williams had on the jukebox--as celebrated in Merle Haggard's "The Way It Was in '51" and Stoney Edwards' "Hank and Lefty Raised My Country Soul."

 Avoiding his high blood pressure medication so he could keep drinking took its toll on the singer by this point.
 Frizzell died on July 19, 1975.
 Posthumous celebrations of an American music legend included Willie Nelson's 1977 covers album To Lefty From Willie.
 It starts with a solid take on "Mom and Dad's Waltz" and never lets up.

 For today's fans, Frizzell represents the roots of numerous traditional-minded artists.
 He's the Grand Ole Opry legend who taught John Anderson to sing, George Strait to stick to his principles and Randy Travis to make the most of a one-of-a-kind voice.